 No matter how organized your G-cal is, it’s true: Mommy brain gets even the best of us during the breastfeeding journey.

 You know that time you spent 20 minutes looking for the clean burp cloths, only to realize they were in your pocket all along?
 Yep, that’s pretty normal during the late stages of pregnancy and the fourth trimester.
 It can be frustrating.

 If you are constantly struggling with brain fog, invest in tools to help you stay on top of your life, at least while your hormones are still running crazy.
 Baby tracking apps are great, but simple things like keeping a planner or using sticky note reminders around the house can help you stay organized and focused.

 Friends of HATCH recommend these apps for nursing moms:

 “Postpartum brain is real.
 Get a baby tracking app to keep track of feedings.
 You can record stats like when you last breastfed, which side, for how long, and more.
 I like Baby Feeding Log, Feed Baby, and Baby Tracker.”

-And remember, the brain fog, forgetfulness, and seemingly-wild emotions that might plague you during pregnancy and postpartum are temporary.
+And remember, the brain fog, forgetfulness, and seemingly wild emotions that might plague you during pregnancy and postpartum are temporary.
 They won’t last forever, and they certainly aren’t anything to be ashamed of.
-Think of it as a sign that your body is doing its job: preparing for baby.
+Think of it as a sign that your body is doing its job: preparing for the baby.

 - Prioritize Comfort During Pumping Sessions

-“Make a comfortable breastfeeding station where you have everything you need right there at all times.
+“Make a comfortable breastfeeding station where you have everything you need.
 Mine has an extra water bottle, snacks, my nipple balms, and my phone charger.”

 “It seems obvious, but get your breast pump before you give birth.
 You’ll have time and a clear mind to get properly fitted shields before you have zero time for anything else.”